-A few days ago I bumped onto a great blog post written by Ben Armstrong, the Virtual PC Guy.
-Let me talk a bit about the options listed in his blog post.
+A few days ago I bumped on a great blog entry written by Ben Armstrong – the Virtual PC Guy.
+Let me talk a bit about the options listed in his blog entry.

-The basic problem with domain controllers?
+So, what’s the basic problem with domain controllers?
 Well, to make it short, it’s basically the “What comes first?
-The chicken or the egg?" dilemma.
-If you virtualize all of your servers, including the domain controllers, then how do you handle the domain controllers that control the domain used by your Hyper-V servers?
+The egg or the hen?” dilemma.
+If you virtualize all of your servers, including the domain controllers, how do you handle the domain controllers which control the domain used by your Hyper-V servers?
 What happens if a host server that hosts a virtual machine running a DC fails?
 What will happen if the VM itself fails?
 What will assure the continuity of your Active Directory in cases of a disaster?
 What’s the best approach to virtualizing DCs?

 - Keep the Hyper-V servers out of the domain, i.e. leave it in a workgroup, and virtualize the DCs – This will mostly work for small deployments where you can consider leaving the Hyper-V servers as part of a workgroup and then running all domain controllers inside virtual machines, just like any other VM.
 There are 2 problems in this approach: First, you lose the security advantages of running Hyper-V servers in a domain environment; and second, when more than a couple of Hyper-V servers need to be managed in this manner, it is hard to have multiple administrators in such an environment.
 Another drawback of this approach is that you will not be able to use all the functionality of SCVMM 2008.